-Only SUSE Manager administrators can see Users in the left navigation menu.
+Only Uyuni administrators can see Main Menu > Users.
 With Users you can grant and edit permissions for those who administer your system groups.
-Click a user name in the User List to modify the user.
+Click a user name in the Main Menu > Users > User List > Active to modify the user.

 To add new users to your organization, click the Create User link on the top right corner of the page.
 On the Create User page, fill in the required values for the new user.